fluree/docs.flur.ee/src/content/0.9.1/docs/tokens/tokens.md

 **Interacting with Fluree only from your app server**

-Fluree can be run in a manner similar to a traditional database server, 'behind' your application server.
+Fluree can be run in a manner similar to a traditional ledger server, 'behind' your application server.
 If you choose to utilize it in this way, you simply need to generate a token with the permissions you desire (likely full access) and pass it to your application.
 You provide the token to your application like you would any secret, typically via an environment variable.

 To get a permanent admin token, follow these steps:

 1. Identify the authorization record (or create one) that you wish the token to utilize.
 A sample transaction is provided here if you need to create a new one.
-Note that, by default, all databases have a built-in `["_role/id", "root"]` role with access to everything inside a database.
+Note that, by default, all ledgers have a built-in `["_role/id", "root"]` role with access to everything inside a ledger.
 2. Generate a token tied to that authorization record either via the Fluree admin dashboard or via an API call

 If you need to create an authorization record, see the example provided.

 Remember, authorization is governed by rules (stored in the `_rule` collection).
-Rule predicates (either true/false or more complicated [database functions](#database-functions)) are stored in the `_fn` collection, and listed in the multi-cardinality attribute, `_rule/predicate` as a `ref`.
+Rule predicates (either true/false or more complicated [ledger functions](#ledger-functions)) are stored in the `_fn` collection, and listed in the multi-cardinality attribute, `_rule/predicate` as a `ref`.
 Rules are grouped into roles (stored in the `_role` collection), and roles are assigned to auth entities (`_auth` collection).

 #### Sample rule, role and auth record for admin privileges